couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 }
 ```

-###Step 4 - Summery
+###Step 4 - Summary
 In part 4 you learned how to use LINQ with N1QL.

 The benefits of using LINQ with N1QL is code completion, type safety and compile time checks of you queries.
-On the other hand there is an ekstra step required when creating the PoCo classes in converting the JSON structures to C# class's.
+On the other hand there is an extra step required when creating the PoCo classes in converting the JSON structures to C# class's.

 It's entirely up to you to decide what approach fits best to your temper and or projects.